CraftAcademyLabs/ca_course/middleman/html_abstraction_markup_language.md

 ###Classes and IDs

 Without the traditional tag structure, you might be wondering how to declare extra HTML items like classes and IDs.
-Haml is way ahead of you and even uses a syntax that you’ll find oddly familiar.
+Haml is way ahead of you and even uses a syntax that you'll find oddly familiar.

 Haml: